Thiana19/email_summariser/README.md

 - Emails you back a daily briefing that looks like this:

 ```
-The day's inbox theme is primarily focused on job application confirmations
+The day's inbox theme is primarily focused on notifications from Google and Netflix
-from Jobstreet, with 9 out of 14 emails related to successful job submissions.
-Additionally, there are security notifications from Google and Netflix
 regarding account activity.

 • thianz19@gmail.com — no subject or content provided [ACTION NEEDED]